thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/createrawtransaction.md

   d: "The addresses and amounts to pay"

 - n: "→<br>Address/Amount"
-  t: "string : number (bitcoins)"
+  t: "string : number (Dash)"
   p: "Required<br>(1 or more)"
-  d: "A key/value pair with the address to pay as a string (key) and the amount to pay that address (value) in bitcoins"
+  d: "A key/value pair with the address to pay as a string (key) and the amount to pay that address (value) in Dash"

 {% enditemplate %}